JamitLabs/JamitFoundation/README.md

 #### StatefulView

 The StatefulView is the base view which contains a generic mutable state of type `Model`.
-The model contains all semantical data informations required to present the view.
+The model contains all semantical data information required to present the view.
 Every subclass of the `StatefulView` is intended to have a mutable state and should only be configured by assigning it's `Model`.
 Subviews inside a `StatefulView` should always be private and not accessible from outside.
 Callbacks should also be passed as closures inside the `Model` so that no methods of the view are called from outside.
 If a custom view is not ment to be subclassed we always define it as `final` and only leave it `open` if it is used to compose behaviour into other view classes by using generic parameters.

 Example: